adrianHards/adrianHards.github.io/README.md

 # UWotsApp

-'UWotsApp' was submitted in application to Codeworks' bootcamp.
+'UWotsApp' is a simple chat application submitted in application to Codeworks' bootcamp.

 ## Requirements

+Features to be included:
+\* auto-scrolling;
-Features to be included: \* auto-scrolling; \* auto-generated messages in response to user submissions; and \* the date and time each message was sent.
+\* auto-generated messages in response to user submissions, and;
+\* the date and time each message was sent.

 ## Unresolved Bugs